Adopt

 Story

-🌸 BLOSSOM — YOUR NEW BEST FRIEND 🌸Blossom is a 6-year-old Terrier mix with the sweetest soul and the best “couch potato” skills around.
+🌸 BLOSSOM — YOUR NEW BEST FRIEND 🌸Blossom is a 8-year-old Terrier mix with the sweetest soul and the best “couch potato” skills around.
 She’s a pro at lounging, loves to sunbathe, and will never say no to some one-on-one toy time.She’s gentle, affectionate, and happiest when she’s close to her people.
 Blossom is house-trained, spayed, up to date on all her vet care, and completely ready to move in and make herself at home.Her one request?
 She’d love to be your one and only.
 Blossom doesn’t want to share her humans with other pets—she wants all the love (and snacks) for herself!If you’re looking for a loyal, low-key best friend who will fill your days with cuddles and sunshine, Blossom is your girl.📞 Call 260-868-2409 ext.
 101 to schedule💻 Apply at www.dekalbhumanesociety.orgAn adoption application can be filled out on the DHS website https://www.dekalbhumanesociety.org/adopt.
 Dog adoption fees are $200.00 for all puppies and adult dogs.
-Seniors are a donation of choice.Cats and kittens are a donation of choice.
+Seniors are a donation of choice.Cats and kittens are minimum donation $50.00

-Photo of The Gambler
+Photo of Yoko Ono

-Terrier (Unknown Type, Small) Mixed Breed (Medium)
+Lhasa Apso Mixed Breed (Medium)

 AUBURN, IN